 - Gate and/or Runner Limitations

-Gates and runners which might be smaller sized, or have unnecessary abrupt corners, it may result in a shearing and ripping of the plastic when it passes through them.
+Gates and runners which might be smaller sized, or have unnecessary abrupt corners, may result in shearing and ripping off the plastic when it passes through them.

 It will create a break up of layers during the plastic movement.